PersonalDataPipeline/pdpl-cli/docs/devlog.md

 Alongside that, though, are the things that will make this move faster:

 - **Better debugging and testing:** I need to be able to move faster with better visibility into outcomes.
 Right now, I'm adjusting pagination numbers, un-formatting JSON, all this stuff that has to be walked back.
 I need to figure out a better debug mode so I can run it that way and be sure that I'm not going to screw something up.
 - **TypeScript:** The longer you wait ... and it definitely has to be done.
-I have to remember that, while I hit a few snags with the [[Projects/Budget CLI|Budget CLI]], I overall move faster there now.
+I have to remember that, while I hit a few snags with the [[GitHub/budget-cli/docs/devlog|Budget CLI]], I overall move faster there now.
 Fairly easy couch work here as well.
 - **Unit tests:** The longer you wait ... at least I don't hate writing tests.
 Easy couch work.

 And the other big things on the radar: